RIT-MESH/Generative-AI/1 Generative AI Theory/LangChain/LangChain + LangSmith + LangServe/Readme.md

 from langchain_core.output_parsers import StrOutputParser

 prompt = PromptTemplate.from_template(
     "You're a cloud security expert with a sense of humor.
-Tell a security joke about {topic}."
+Tell a short joke about {topic}, then explain why it's funny."
 )
 llm = ChatOpenAI(model="gpt-3.5-turbo")
 parser = StrOutputParser()